zzczjh9/Lab3-FSM/Lab_3.md

 <p align="center"> <img src="images/F1_full.jpg" /> </p>

 The **_delay.sv_** module is provided.
 This module is from  Lecture 5 slides 16 & 17.
 When trigger is asserted (goes from low to high), it starts counting K clock cycles.
-At which time, *time_out* goes high for one clcok cycle.
+At which time, *time_out* goes high for one clock cycle.
 This works in a similar way to clktick.sv, except:
 1. Instead of the _en_ signal, we use a _trigger_ signal, which is edge.
 2. The FSM can only be triggered again after the _trigger_signal has returned to zero.